seborama/govcr/README.md

 - `WithCassette` loads the specified cassette.\
   Note that it is also possible to call `LoadCassette` from the vcr instance.
 - See `vcrsettings.go` for more options such as `WithRequestMatcher`, `WithTrackRecordingMutators`, `WithTrackReplayingMutators`, ...
-- TODO in v5: `WithLogging` enables logging to help understand what govcr is doing internally.
+- TODO: `WithLogging` enables logging to help understand what govcr is doing internally.

 ## Match a request to a cassette track